Why Conduct a Quick Marketing Audit?

 You don’t need to deep dive - just look for patterns.
 Are you investing a lot of time on Instagram but most leads come from Google?
 That’s a red flag.

-Step 3: Review your message (10 minutes)
+Step 3: Review Your Message (10 Minutes)

 Go to your homepage, your Instagram bio, and your last three social media posts.
+Now imagine landing on those as someone who doesn’t know you.

 Is it clear what you offer?